Miner2212/RWTaler_RWTA/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Spidercore release.
+The project leader is the release manager for each RWTalercore release.

 Copyright
 ---------